anmolgupta2704/last-mile-delivery-tracker/README.md

 # 🚚 Last Mile Delivery Tracker

 A full-stack logistics management system that automates last-mile delivery operations.
 The application allows customers to create delivery orders, admins to manage and assign orders, and delivery agents to update delivery status in real time.
+> **Hosting Notice:** This application is hosted on the Render free tier.
+The backend server automatically spins down after periods of inactivity.
+It may take **50 to 60 seconds** for the initial load/authentication request to process while the server wakes up.

 ---